 Annuals That Bloom All Summer Long

-This waxy flower is a stunner and one of the most popular annuals around.
-The deep green foliage gives way to small, wax-like petals that grow under beautiful foliage.
+Begonias area a classic annual.
+This waxy flower is a stunner and one of the most beloved annuals around.
+The deep green foliage gives way to small, wax-like petals and a yellow center.
 They bloom from June to frost and come in shades of white, pink, red, and multi-color combinations.
-They’re also low-maintenance and easy to grow!
+They’re incredibly low-maintenance and easy to grow!
 Begonias thrive in moist and fertile soil and can tolerate extreme temperatures.
-If you plan to use these as ground covers, try growing them indoors from seed a few weeks before Spring.
+If you plan to use these as ground covers, try growing them indoors from seed a few weeks before Spring!
+(To learn how to start seeds indoors, check out this seed-starting guide).

 2. Celosia Spicata

-Also known as Feather Celosia, this flower is known for its unique and feather-like blooms, as well as its bright and rich color.
+This is one of my favorite annuals because it’s so unique and rich in color.
+Also known as Feather Celosia, this flower is famous for its unique and feather-like blooms, and comes in deep shades of red, burgundy, yellow, or orange.
 It blooms from Summer to frost, so it’ll brighten up your garden for WEEKS on end.
 Provide it with moist, fertile soil and full sun.
-If you love a showy garden, then this is a must-have.
+If you love a showy garden, then this annual is a must-have.

 Poppy flowers are some of the most well-known annuals and for good reason.
 There are many different varieties, and some are actually grown as perennials.
 They can grow anywhere from 1 to 8 feet tall and will grow throughout the Summer!
 Make sure you look closely at blooming times before you purchase your seeds or potted plants, as some poppies have different blooming seasons.
 If you have containers that you want to fill in your yard or balcony, poppies are a perfect choice because they grow very well in pots.